 First of all,

 host(host_id, filesystem.drive.used) is used to obtain the

 filesystem.drive.used metric value for the specified host.

 timeLeftForecast are "metrics", "duration", and "threshold", so the example above corresponds to the number of seconds until the value reaches 2000000000000byte(2TB), using linear regression with three months worth data of the specified host's metric value.

 Lastly, the number of seconds until the obtained file system becomes empty is converted into days using the

-As shown above, expression monitoring lets users conduct monitoring in different ways using the obtained metrics.
+In this way, expression monitoring lets the user monitor in a variety of different ways using the obtained metrics.